 The gas pre-charge (gas_limit × gas_price) is deducted at transaction start and appears in the gas payer's balance_after, making it hard to isolate actual ETH transfers.
 The pre-charge is also provisional: a refund for unused gas is issued after execution, so the bundled figure is not the final cost.

 Exposing gas_pre_charge directly lets callers subtract it with a single opcode call.
-It covers all gas-related deductions including the blob fee for EIP-4844 transactions, so the same subtraction isolates pure ETH transfers regardless of transaction type. gas_payer_address completes the picture: in EIP-8141 transactions the gas payer may be a separate paymaster rather than the sender, and no existing opcode exposes that address.
-Together the two parameters let assertion contracts identify the right balances_changed entry and apply the subtraction uniformly across all transaction types.
+It covers all gas-related deductions including the blob fee for EIP-4844 transactions, so the same subtraction isolates pure ETH transfers. gas_payer_address completes the picture: the EIP-8141 gas payer may be a separate paymaster rather than the sender, and no existing opcode exposes that address.
+Together the two parameters let assertion contracts identify the right balances_changed entry and apply the subtraction correctly.

 State changes use address-sorted order because the state diff model collapses all intermediate writes into a single entry per (address, slot).
 Sequence of execution does not define a deterministic order for the collapsed state diff, as the same slot may be written multiple times across interleaved reentrant calls, yet produce exactly one entry.
 Sorting by address and slot key ensures a canonical, deterministic enumeration independent of execution flow.